Skip to content

 True if the directory exists and is empty, False otherwise.

-Source code in oops/io/file.py
+Source code in src/oops/io/file.py

 def is_dir_empty(p: Path) -> bool: